Travel guide

 Photo: Nicolas Postiglioni · Pexels

-Internet in Barajas and the center of Madrid
+Internet in Barajas and Madrid city center

 How many GB do you need for a Madrid getaway?